Beyond Civilization: Part 2: Closing In on the Process

-Quinn discusses the memes that are regarded as infallible within our own world-dominating culture.
+Quinn discusses the memes that are regarded as infallible within the own world-dominating culture.
 These range from "Growing all your own food is the best way to live" to "Civilization must continue at ANY cost and must not be abandoned under ANY circumstance".
-He explores the history of tribal societies who developed civilization by beginning to take up full-time agriculture (for example, the Maya and the Olmec), but who unlike us realized the failures of civilization and abandoned it in favor of a return to tribalism.
-Quinn finds it peculiar that the working masses in our culture have often historically been moved to rebellion against their hierarchal oppressors but never moved to simply walking away from the system of hierarchy itself, which will lead time after time to the majority's displeasure.
-He also makes use of an analogy of "pyramid-building" to represent the idea of our culture's people perpetuating a system which repeatedly fails them because they see no alternative: they think they must continue to "build pyramids" even when they overthrow the despots who originated such an idea.
+He explores the history of tribal societies who developed civilization by beginning to take up full-time agriculture (for example, the Maya and the Olmec), but who unlike modern society realized the failures of civilization and abandoned it in favor of a return to tribalism.
+Quinn finds it peculiar that the working masses in modern culture have often historically been moved to rebellion against their hierarchal oppressors but never moved to simply walking away from the system of hierarchy itself, which will lead time after time to the majority's displeasure.
+He also makes use of an analogy of "pyramid-building" to represent the idea of modern culture's people perpetuating a system which repeatedly fails them because they see no alternative: they think they must continue to "build pyramids" even when they overthrow the despots who originated such an idea.
 He claims that they also see themselves as having no choice in the matter, as if "pyramid-building" is somehow inherently a part of human nature.

 Part 3: Walking Away from the Pyramid

 Quinn clarifies that he does not mean to say tribalism is perfect, but it is a more workable system than civilization and is in accord with natural selection.
 He claims also that tribes are not inherently a matter of "spears and caves" but that some circuses or traveling shows still function as tribes, even today.
 He also chronicles the passage of a society from one practicing tribalism to one practicing hierarchalism.
-He states that our culture uses three reasons to justify our resolve in not abandoning civilization: the just-world fallacy, the possibility for transcendence, and the capacity for revolution (which, he argues, merely shuffles the hierarchy around but does not eliminate it altogether).
+He states that modern culture uses three reasons to justify its resolve in not abandoning civilization: the just-world fallacy, the possibility for transcendence, and the capacity for revolution (which, he argues, merely shuffles the hierarchy around but does not eliminate it altogether).